Towards a Systematic Taxonomy of Attacks against Space Infrastructures: Preliminaries

-The following standard terms are adopted from \cite{wertz2011space}.
-The term {\em signal} represents a use of an electromagnetic wave that carries data from a transmitter to a receiver through a channel, where both the transmitter and the receiver use an antenna to radiate and receive the signal, respectively.
+The term {\em signal} represents a use of an electromagnetic wave that carries data from a transmitter to a receiver through a channel, where both the transmitter and the receiver use an antenna to radiate and receive the signal, respectively \cite{wertz2011space}.
 A signal has a bandwidth.
-The term {\em beam} is the shape of the antenna radiation pattern.
-The term {\em signal footprint} is the area where the signal is received.
-As highlighted in Figure \ref{fig:EM_spectrum}, a {\em Radiofrequency (RF) signal} is a signal that uses an electromagnetic wave in the RF portion of the EM spectrum, whereas an {\em optical signal} uses an electromagnetic wave in the optical portion of the EM spectrum.
-A {\em downlink signal} is a signal where the transmitter is in the space segment and the receiver is in the ground segment.
-An {\em uplink signal} is a signal where the transmitter is in the ground segment and the receiver is in the space segment.
-An {\em Inter-Satellite Link (ISL) signal} is a signal where both the transmitter and receiver are in the space segment.
-A {\em malicious signal} is a signal transmitted by an attacker.
+The term {\em beam} describes the shape of the antenna radiation pattern.
+The term {\em signal footprint} describes the area in which the signal is received.
+As highlighted in Figure \ref{fig:EM_spectrum}, a {\em Radiofrequency (RF) signal} is a signal that uses a RF wave, while an {\em optical signal} uses an optical wave.
+A {\em downlink signal} is a signal where the transmitter is in a spacecraft and the receiver is in the ground segment.
+An {\em uplink signal} is a signal where the transmitter is in the ground segment and the receiver is in a spacecraft.
+An {\em Inter-Satellite Link (ISL) signal} is a signal where both the transmitter and receiver are in spacecraft.